 #3: Just as God couldn’t wink at Adam and Eve’s disobedience and say, “We’ll let it go this time,” I couldn’t let Royce off the hook.
 The disobedience had to be addressed.

 #4: After the disobedience was addressed, the fellowship was restored.
 The souls of Adam and Eve are in heaven right now, still enjoying fellowship with God.
-Royce and I are getting along just fine today too.
+Royce and I are getting along just fine today as well.

 #5: Even though the disobedience was dealt with and the fellowship restored, the fallout from the sin remains.
 We lost our basement light and Adam and Eve lost their sinless perfection, innocence, and immortality.
 Sin does damage, and there’s no getting around that.

 I love Royce, and we’ll buy a new light.
-God loves Adam and Eve (and their race), and He sent His Son to die so that His blood could cleanse all sin (John 3:16).
+God loves Adam and Eve (and their race), and He sent His Son Jesus to die so that Jesus’ blood could cleanse all sin (John 3:16).
 Adam and Eve placed their belief in the Lord and learned the lesson that forgiveness of sin only comes via the shed blood of a sacrifice (Genesis 3:21).
-Now the question is: Have you placed your belief in Jesus and allowed the blood He shed in dying to cleanse you from all sin (Hebrews 10:4-14)?
-Or are you still going down life’s highway on your scooter, living on Cheetos?
+Now the question is: Have you placed your belief in Jesus and allowed His blood to cleanse you from all sin (Hebrews 10:4-14)?
+Or, are you still going down life’s highway on your scooter, living on Cheetos?